 ARTICLE VIII.
 Annual Report

-At the time of each Annual Meeting, the Executive Committee of the Association shall report its activities to the Members and to the Executive Board of the American Anthropological Association.
+At the time of each Annual Meeting, the Executive Committee of the ASAP shall report its activities to the Members and to the Executive Board of the American Anthropological Association.

 ARTICLE IX.
 Meetings

-The Association shall hold an Annual Business Meeting at the time of the Annual Meeting of the American Anthropological Association.
+1. The ASAP shall hold an Annual Business Meeting at the time of the Annual Meeting of the American Anthropological Association.

-Special meetings may be called by the Executive Committee of the Association or upon written request of three (3) percent of the Members.
+2. Special meetings may be called by the Executive Committee of the ASAP or upon written request of three (3) percent of the Members.

 ARTICLE X. Quorum

-A majority of the members of the Executive Committee of the Association shall constitute a quorum for transacting business.
+2. A majority of the members of the Executive Committee of the ASAP shall constitute a quorum for transacting business.

-The business of the Association shall be transacted by majority vote unless otherwise provided in these Bylaws.
+3. The business of the ASAP shall be transacted by majority vote unless otherwise provided in these Bylaws.

 ARTICLE XI.
 Nominations and Elections

-Candidates for any elective office may be nominated by the Executive Committee of the Association, by the Nominations Committee, or by other Members.
-All candidates shall be Members in good standing of the Association.
+1. Candidates for any elective office may be nominated by the Executive Committee of the ASAP, by the Nominations Committee, or by other Members.
+All candidates shall be Members in good standing of the ASAP.

-The Past President shall serve as chair of the Nominations Committee for elective office consisting of three (3) Members (including him/herself) to make annual appointments.
+2. The Past President shall serve as chair of the Nominations Committee for elective office consisting of three (3) Members (including him/herself).